RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 aliases: /rs/administering/installing-upgrading/upgrading/
 ---
-Upgrading Redis Enterprise Software (RS) consists of upgrading the software on each of the nodes.
+Upgrading Redis Enterprise Software (RS) consists of upgrading the software on each of the nodes and then upgrading the databases on one of the nodes.

 {{% warning %}}Before you upgrade, you must read the [RS 5.4 release notes]({{< relref "/rs/release-notes/rs-5-4-december-2018.md" >}}), including the [5.4 upgrade notes]({{< relref "/rs/release-notes/rs-5-4-december-2018.md#upgrade" >}}).{{% /warning %}}